yn-sun/yn-sun.github.io/_pages/about.md

 News
 ======
+* Our paper about <span style="color: #FF0000">Exploring GPT-4 for clinical decision-making</span> is accepted by Front.
+Public Health.
+Congratulate Yutao!
 * Three papers are accepted by ICML25, Congratulate to Aojun (<span style="color: #FF0000">continous learning from neural architecture perspective</span>), Jingrong (<span style="color: #FF0000">neural architecture design</span>), and Zeqiong (<span style="color: #FF0000">theory of ENAS</span>)!
 * I am invited to be Publication Chair of [PRICAI2025](https://www.pricai.org/2025/)
 * Our work about <span style="color: #FF0000">robust NAS</span> is accepted by TKDE.
 Congratulate Yuqi!